Lovecraft's Shout-Outs to Robert E. Howard

 "Of the Shining Trapezohedron [Blake] speaks often, calling it a window on all time and space, and tracing its history from the days it was fashioned on dark Yuggoth, before ever the Old Ones brought it to earth.
 It was treasured and placed in its curious box by the crinoid things of Antarctica, salvaged from their ruins by the serpent-men of Valusia, and peered at aeons later in Lemuria by the first human beings.
 It crossed strange lands and stranger seas, and sank with Atlantis before a Minoan fisher meshed it in his net and sold it to swarthy merchants from nighted Khem.
 The Pharaoh Nephren-Ka built around it a temple with a windowless crypt, and did that which caused his name to be stricken from all monuments and records."

-There ya go!
-After reading all of that, what really jumps out is how much Lovecraft truly loved the concept of the Valusian serpent-men along with von Junzt and the 'Black Book'/Unaussprechlichen Kulten.
+After reading all of the quotes above, what really jumps out is how much Lovecraft truly loved the concept of the Valusian serpent-men along with von Junzt and the 'Black Book'/Unaussprechlichen Kulten.
 Beyond those two, he still ropes in several other Howardian creations.
-In fact, I would estimate--not having done a statistical analysis of the texts--that REH's creations are mentioned about as much as Clark Ashton Smith's and more than many others.
+In fact, I would estimate--not having done a statistical analysis of the texts--that REH's creations are mentioned about as much in HPL’s fiction as Clark Ashton Smith's and moreso than many others within the Lovecraft Circle.
 While some modern 'Lovecraftians'--such as S.T.
 Joshi--sneer at Howard's contributions to the Mythos, HPL obviously never did.

-With that in mind, raise a glass to the memory of Lovecraft, sword-brothers.
+With that in mind, raise a glass of eldritch vintage to the memory of Lovecraft, sword-brothers.
 Robert E. Howard certainly would.